four adults smiling and standing next to a small tree

 Red Pygmy

 Multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Lovely pinkish-red bracts in spring cover this truly dwarf version of the species, has an upright habit; attractive red fruit in late summer, good fall color.
-Grows to a height and spread of 6 feet.
+Small size; grows to a height and spread of 6 feet.

 Venus

-A fabulous hybrid covered with huge white blooms in spring, and foliage that changes to a rich red in the fall; vigorous grower with an erect habit and slightly pendulous branches makes it a great choice for a front yard accent tree.
+A fabulous hybrid covered with huge white blooms in spring, and leaves that change to a rich red in the fall; vigorous grower with an erect habit and slightly pendulous branches makes it a great choice for a front yard accent tree.
 Grows to a height and spread of 20 feet.

 Photo & info credit: NetPS Plant Finder